viaops/gitlab-ce-docker/README.md

 # gitlab-ce-docker
-Gitlab CE deployment with docker.
+Gitlab CE deployment with docker-compose and ldap authentication.